adunning/dissertation/4-reading-alexander.md

 ---
-title: 'A Cloistered Exchange'
-subtitle: 'The Alexander Neckam Florilegium, *Sol meldunensis*'
+title: 'Reading Alexander at Cirencester and Malmesbury through Geoffrey Brito's *Sol meldunensis*'
-date: 31 May 2015
-author: Andrew Dunning
 abstract: |
     *Sol meldunensis* (Cambridge, University Library, MS Gg.6.42) was originally produced between 1246 and 1260 as a florilegium collecting extracts mostly from Alexander Neckam, produced at Cirencester as a gift to the abbot of Malmesbury, with an invitation for correction.
 It is argued that the monks took this literally, adding more material to the manuscript and returning it to Cirencester, where a verse anthology of Alexander's works was added.
 The compiler is identified as Alexander's nephew Geoffrey Brito.
 csl: chicago-fullnote-bibliography.csl